StickerManager/StickerSword/README.md

 2. Mount data by `Sticker Sword`
     1. Download
-    2. Set the scope in LSPosed/Xposed and more.
+    2. Set the scope in LSPosed/Xposed and more (system should be included or stickers will be unable to load).
-    3. Restart target app.
+    3. Restart system to hook permission.

 ## Development